Matt Wallner Player Props: Twins vs. Royals

 Matt Wallner At The Plate

-- Wallner is hitting .268 with two doubles, four home runs and six walks.
+- Wallner has two doubles, four home runs and seven walks while hitting .254.

-- In 40.0% of his 20 games this season, Wallner has picked up at least one hit.
-He's also had five multi-hit games.
+- Wallner has picked up a hit in eight of 21 games this year, with multiple hits five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.